ruilvo/FCUP_Thesis_LaTeX/README.md

  Also read the front/readme.md for further info!! (or just open that folder on github and scroll down).

  Credits to the original owner who's indentity seems to have been lost.

+If you want to make sure that all of your labels are being used, run the python script check_references.py.